Apply Now Family PortalTADSCalendarDirectoryAlumniContact

 Transfer Student Admission

-• the admissions interview
+• Student admissions interview and parent interview

-• school transcript
+• Official school transcript

-• record of current grades
+• Record of current grades

-• recent standardized test scores
+• Recent standardized test scores

-• discipline records
+• Discipline records

-• attendance records
+• Attendance records

-• recommendations from the previous school
+• Recommendations from the previous school

 Application Process